mqnc/c-sick/README.md

 ## Dependencies

 Cinnamon uses [Peglib](https://github.com/yhirose/cpp-peglib) and [Lua](https://www.lua.org/home.html), both of which are included.
-The build system requires [Scons](https://scons.org/).
+The build system requires [Scons](https://scons.org/) which is also included.

 ## Todos

 - The modular system for the grammar construction is so far just a bunch of dofile statements.
 Also, right now it loads just all modules for a file and there is no way to specify anything.
 All that needs redesign.
+It should also support allowing different versions of language modules.

 - The predecessors of Cinnamon were all producing lzz files which needed further processing by Lazy C++.
 However, the number of dependencies should be minimized and we want to be able to use the latest C++ features without relying on Lazy C++ being up-to-date and bug-free.
 So the Cinnamon transpiler will have to generate cpp and h files itself.

 - Include kwargs and ranges by jkuebart.

 - How to deal with classes, structs, pointers and references?

+- How to deal with the inclusion of libraries and modules into source files?

 - Wrap destructuring assignments for function returns with multiple returns.